Search

 Class Naming Conventions

-Prefixes are attached to match the class classification.
-They are joined using two hyphens (--).
+Prefixes are chosen to match each class category and joined with two hyphens (--).

 • Component: c--